ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 </details>

 <details>
-<summary>B. Changing and replacing the entire move animation scripts narc</summary>
+<summary>B. Replacing the entire move animation scripts narc</summary>

 1. Save your project's ROM with DSPRE.
 2. Open that ROM in WazaEffectEditor.